apollographql/router/.changesets/fix_bnjjj_subscription_default_configuration.md

 ### fix(subscription): force the deduplication to be enabled by default as it's documented ([PR #3773](https://github.com/apollographql/router/pull/3773))

-`subscription.enable_deduplication` was documented to be `true` by default but it wasn't really the case.
+A bug was introduced in router v1.25.0 which caused [subscription deduplication](https://www.apollographql.com/docs/router/executing-operations/subscription-support#subscription-deduplication) to be disabled by default.
+As documented, the router will enable deduplication by default, providing you with subscriptions that scale.

+Should you decide to disable it, you can still explicitly set `enable_deduplication` to `false`.

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/3773